I crashed and burned with more than a few of my goals in 2018. It showed me I need a new method for implementing goals and resolutions for 2019.

 I’m moving away from year-long or even month-long goals or resolutions in favor of daily or weekly habits.

-I need a stronger habit.
+I need stronger habits.

 There are no changed lives outside of changed habits.Justin Whitmel Earley

 So this year I’m changing my method.
 Instead of saying “12 books per year,” I’m saying “60 minutes per week” (roughly 10 minutes per day).